Generic selectors

 Table of Contents

-There’s something about the Blue Panda Apisto that stops people mid-scroll when they’re browsing fish for sale online.
-It might be the intense sky-blue body of a dominant male, or the bold black markings on the face and caudal fin that give this species its panda-inspired common name.
+There’s something about the Blue Panda Apisto that stops people mid-scroll.
+It might be the intense sky-blue body of a dominant male, or the bold black markings on the face and caudal fin that earn this species its panda-inspired name.
 Whatever it is, Apistogramma panduro has a magnetic quality that makes it one of the most sought-after dwarf cichlids in the hobby.
-And honestly, the photos don’t even do it justice.
-In person, under the right lighting, a mature male is one of the most strikingly beautiful freshwater fish you’ll ever keep.
+And the photos don’t even do it justice.
+In person, under the right lighting, in tannin-stained water over dark substrate, a mature male Blue Panda Apisto is one of the most genuinely beautiful freshwater fish you’ll ever keep.

 Key Takeaways

-- Breathtaking blue coloration: Males develop an intense powder-blue body with a distinctive black blotch on the caudal fin that earns the species its “panda” nickname.
+• Breathtaking blue coloration, Males develop an intense powder-blue body with a bold black caudal spot; the “panda mark” is unmistakable

-- Cave spawners with fierce maternal instinct: Females guard eggs and fry with remarkable aggression, sometimes driving males to the opposite end of the tank.
+• Fierce maternal brood care, The female guards eggs and fry with remarkable aggression, often driving the male to the opposite end of the tank

-- Small but territorial: At just 3 inches max, they still defend their chosen territory with conviction.
-Provide plenty of visual barriers and cover.
+• Small but territorial, At 3 inches max, they still claim and defend territory with conviction; visual barriers and caves are essential

 Species Overview